Space elevator: 21st-century advancements

-In 2007, Elevator:2010 held the 2007 Space Elevator games, which featured US$500,000 awards for each of the two competitions, ($1,000,000 total) as well as an additional $4,000,000 to be awarded over the next five years for space elevator related technologies.
+In 2007, Elevator:2010 held the 2007 Space Elevator games, which featured US$500,000 awards for each of the two competitions ($1,000,000 total), as well as an additional $4,000,000 to be awarded over the next five years for space elevator-related technologies.
 No teams won the competition, but a team from MIT entered the first 2-gram (0.07 oz), 100-percent carbon nanotube entry into the competition.
 Japan held an international conference in November 2008 to draw up a timetable for building the elevator.

 In 2012, the Obayashi Corporation announced that it could build a space elevator by 2050 using carbon nanotube technology.
-The design's passenger climber would be able to reach the GEO level after an 8-day trip.
-Further details have been published in 2016.
+The design's passenger climber would be able to reach the level of geosynchronous equatorial orbit (GEO) after an 8-day trip.
+Further details were published in 2016.

-In 2013, the International Academy of Astronautics published a technological feasibility assessment which concluded that the critical capability improvement needed was the tether material, which was projected to achieve the necessary specific strength within 20 years.
-The four-year long study looked into many facets of space elevator development including missions, development schedules, financial investments, revenue flow, and benefits.
+In 2013, the International Academy of Astronautics published a technological feasibility assessment, which concluded that the critical capability improvement needed was the tether material, which was projected to achieve the necessary specific strength within 20 years.
+The four-year-long study examined multiple facets of space elevator development, including missions, development schedules, financial investments, revenue flow, and benefits.
 It was reported that it would be possible to operationally survive smaller impacts and avoid larger impacts, with meteors and space debris, and that the estimated cost of lifting a kilogram of payload to GEO and beyond would be $500.

-In 2014, Google X's Rapid Evaluation R&D team began the design of a Space Elevator, eventually finding that no one had yet manufactured a perfectly formed carbon nanotube strand longer than a meter.
-They thus decided to put the project in "deep freeze" and also keep tabs on any advances in the carbon nanotube field.
+In 2014, Google X's Rapid Evaluation R&D team began designing a Space Elevator, eventually finding that no one had yet manufactured a perfectly formed carbon nanotube strand longer than a meter.
+They thus put the project in "deep freeze" and also keep tabs on any advances in the carbon nanotube field.

-In 2018, researchers at Japan's Shizuoka University launched STARS-Me, two CubeSats connected by a tether, which a mini-elevator will travel on.
+In 2018, researchers at Japan's Shizuoka University launched STARS-Me, two CubeSats connected by a tether, on which a mini-elevator will travel.
 The experiment was launched as a test bed for a larger structure.

 In 2019, the International Academy of Astronautics published "Road to the Space Elevator Era", a study report summarizing the assessment of the space elevator as of summer 2018.
 The essence is that a broad group of space professionals gathered and assessed the status of the space elevator development, each contributing their expertise and coming to similar conclusions: (a) Earth Space Elevators seem feasible, reinforcing the IAA 2013 study conclusion (b) Space Elevator development initiation is nearer than most think.
 This last conclusion is based on a potential process for manufacturing macro-scale single crystal graphene with higher specific strength than carbon nanotubes.